How Much Does Gutter Guard Installation Cost? (2025)

 How long do gutter guards last?

-How long gutter guards last varies depending on their material and level of care.
-A stainless steel or aluminum gutter guard can last between 10 and 20 years with regular cleaning and maintenance.
+Gutter guard lifespans vary depending on their material and how well you care for them.
+With regular cleaning and maintenance, a stainless steel or aluminum gutter guard can last between 10 and 20 years.
 Gutter guards made from lower-quality materials such as plastic typically last between three and five years.

 Are gutter guards worth the money?